Passport Translation and Why it is Important

 - Each of the member states of the European Union includes every EU official language in their country’s passport

-- A Pakistani passport is issued in English, Arabic, Urdu and French
+- A Pakistani passport is issued in English, Arabic, Urdu, and French

-- Belgian passports are written in French, Dutch and German
+- Belgian passports are written in French, Dutch, and German

-If you are about to apply for the citizenship of a country other than your own, you may be asked to provide an ID document as part of a visa application, or for permanent residency.
+If you are about to apply for citizenship in a country other than your own, you may be asked to provide an ID document as part of a visa application, or for permanent residency.
 Some countries may ask for copies of your passport translated into their language.
 If this is required you will need to select an experienced legal translator to complete the job who understands how important it is for the translation to be accurate.